Festival organiser the Burning Man Project will refund the 9pc live entertainment tax if it "is found not to apply after ticket sales commence"

 The latest industry news to your inbox.

-Harvey co-founded the festival – a countercultural gathering in the Black Rock desert, Nevada – in 1986 with his friend, Jerry James.
-The event has since grown from a three-day, 80-person ‘zone trip’ to an eight-day event attended by around 70,000 people, including Silicon Valley CEOs and other business leaders.
+Often dubbed an “anti-festival”, Burning Man was founded in 1986 and has grown from a three-day, 80-person ‘zone trip’ to an nine-day event attended by around 80,000 people, including Silicon Valley CEOs and other business leaders.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.